Marcelo Carmona

 }

-Sometimes we have a fast conexion and the resource is loaded very quickly, in this case maybe it is no necessary to show a loading, so we can use maxDuration
+Sometimes we have a fast connection and the resource is loaded very quickly.
+In this case, it may not be necessary to show a loading state, so we can use maxDuration to avoid this weird blink.

 <Suspense maxDuration={400} fallback={<div>Loading...</div>}>